 What Are the Different Types of Trusts?

 Trusts are established by settlors and their estate planning lawyers, who then decide which of the settlor’s assets and properties will be transferred into the trust and when.
-A trustee then manages the trust and holds the assets for the beneficiaries of the trust.
+A trustee then manages the trust and holds the trust assets for the beneficiaries of the trust.

 Every trust is unique – or should be – because a trust should be designed with the settlor’s needs and goals in mind.
-While there are many types of trusts, and each is different, the basic and most popular types of trusts are discussed below.
+While there are many types of trusts, and each is different, the basic and most popular common types of trusts are discussed below.

 A revocable trust (or a “living trust”) is a trust that may be amended, revised, or revoked entirely at any time.
 With a revocable trust, the trustor may transfer property and assets into – or out of – the trust throughout his or her lifetime.